kevinwlip/GitHub_Pages_Jekyll_Site/old_pages/overview.md

 Now go to the page about [how to make an independent website](independent_site.html).

----
-layout: page
-title: Resources
-description: Resources related to GitHub Pages websites
+# Resources related to GitHub Pages websites
----

 This is a minimal tutorial to get you started.
 There are lots of other resources.